Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 When you should consider the Capital One Venture

-The Capital One Venture is best if you don’t want to spend any time doing homework on the best mile deals and don’t have a miles and points stashed in other places it’s.
+The Capital One Venture is best if you don’t want to spend any time doing homework on the best mile deals and don’t have a miles and points stashed in other places.

-Here’s what you should consider giving up with the Venture…
+Here’s what you’re giving up with the Venture…

 1. You’re willing to cap your earnings at 2 cents per dollar spent